dfulmer/spreadsheet-maker/README.md

 maker_original2.py - this script succeeded in making the spreadsheet but had a problem with the summary tsv file.
 It included lines 1 and 2 in the spreadsheet but skipped lines 3-8.

-maker_original3.py came close but was stripping out leading tabs in many files. maker1.py - this appears to work.
+maker_original3.py - this script came close to success but was stripping out leading tabs in many files.
+This resulted in data getting moved over to the left.

+maker1.py - this appears to work.
 It leaves in those leading tabs and does not format the header, and handles the summary tsv file appropriatley, including all lines in the final spreadsheet.

 # Directory 4